Group Harmony vs. Individual Competition: Japan’s Cultural Balance

 Japan ranks quite high for its sports competitiveness.
 The country has consistently produced world-class athletes who compete at the highest level in the Olympic Games.

-Moreover, the competitiveness on the world stage only comes after being competitive with each other inside the nation.
+Moreover, competitiveness on the world stage only comes after being competitive with each other inside the nation.

 Apart from team competitions, individual competitions, such as martial arts (judo, karate, kendo) and sumo, are deeply rooted in Japanese culture.
 These emphasize continuous self-improvement and individual competition.